 PIN HERE for later and follow my boards for more recipe ideas

 Do you ever crave sweet cookie dough but don’t feel like baking a batch of cookies or turning on the oven?
-The great news is that you can make a batch of healthy and edible cookie dough bites that are not only delicious but also a good afternoon snack or post work out refuel!
+These Cookie Dough Bites are easy to make and just what you need!
+You can make a batch of healthy and edible cookie dough and roll them up into cookie dough bites that are not only delicious but also a good afternoon snack or post work out refuel!

-You can even make them ahead of time and grab one for an after dinner dessert or anytime you’re craving something sweet and don’t feel like baking a bunch of cookies.
+They are easy to make them ahead of time and you can grab one for an after dinner dessert or anytime you’re craving something sweet and don’t feel like baking a bunch of cookies.
 Plus this cookie dough ball recipe is not only super simple to customize but it’s also gluten free, grain-free, paleo, sugar free, dairy-free, low carb and keto-friendly.

 What are cookie dough bites?